ninchat/ninchat-js/doc/ninchatclient.md

 Set the handler for in-session events.
 It will be invoked with an event header and a payload array parameter.

-"error" events received via this callback are not fatal.
+`error` events received via this callback are not fatal.

 ### Params: